greenageinfo/greenageinfo.github.io/amenities/index.md

 ![Greenage Library](/assets/images/greenagepic29.png)

 Greenage [Library](/amenities/library), located in Juniper block, boasts of 3500+ fiction, non-fiction and children books.
 You can also read newspapers and magazines in the Library.

+## Projection Room

+A 50-seat projection room in Clubhouse can be booked for screening of personal media content.